rlfmendes/edge-gitops/README.md

 flt list

 # check heartbeat on the fleet
+# you should get 17 bytes from each cluster
+# if not, please reach out to the platform team for support
 flt check heartbeat

 # update the fleet
 # (run twice if there are updates so you can see it's clean)
 flt pull

-# explore the flt CLI
-flt -h

 ```

-> Note that the create, delete, and groups commands will not work unless you're on the core platform team
+> Note that the create, delete, and groups commands will not work unless you have been granted additional access

 ## Deploy a new app